huguesrichard/Allopipe/README.md

 1) Clone the repository from git\
 *You might be requested to create a token for you to log in.
 See the [GitHub tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)*

-2) Create a conda environment dedicated to the AlloPipe workflow
+2) Run AlloPipe through the Nextflow workflow
-3) Install the AlloPipe requirements within the conda environment

-The following command lines will perform steps 1 to 3:
+The following command lines will clone the repository and show the workflow help:
 ```
 	git clone https://github.com/huguesrichard/Allopipe.git
 	cd Allopipe
-	conda create --name Allopipe python=3.9
-	conda activate Allopipe
-	python -m pip install -r requirements.txt
+	nextflow run main.nf --help
 ```
 1) Remember that to run prediction of affinity for the peptides you will also need NetMHCpan installed (NetChop to account for proteasomal cleavage).